What is Usability Testing? Types, Benefits, Examples and More

 Moderated vs. unmoderated.
 Moderated usability testing involves an individual (moderator) facilitating or guiding the participant through the test, either in person or remotely.
 Moderated usability tests allow the organization to answer questions that occur during testing or probe the participant for more information when needed.
 Moderated usability testing might also involve a logger who takes notes about the user’s actions, intentions and errors.
 Unmoderated usability tests allow the participant to complete tasks at their own pace without anyone watching or facilitating.

 An organization might opt for moderated usability testing for a number of reasons.
 For one, the participant might require a moderator to walk them through the usable parts of a product if it is in a prototype stage.
 In addition, a moderated usability test allows for follow-up questions, interviews and even a genuine rapport between the participant and moderator, which can yield interesting feedback.
-Make sure the moderator has experience with usability testing, however, as they can also potentially introduce some bias.
+Make sure the moderator has experience with usability studies, however, as they can also potentially introduce some bias.
 This type of testing requires more one-on-one time with a participant and dedicated resources to the effort.

 Unmoderated usability testing is suitable for either a small group or a large, diverse pool of participants.
 Unmoderated usability tests are cheaper and faster to complete than moderated tests, as they can be conducted anytime and anywhere.
 This type of usability testing, however, can run into challenges when defects arise, or when there is ambiguity in either a task or participant’s response.